Natashia Schoenroth, M.Ed (Psych), Registered Psychologist #712

-Kristie is a master's prepared, a registered social worker with over 10 years of experience in the human service profession.
+Kristie is a master's prepared, registered social worker with over 10 years of experience in the human service profession.
 She has a specialized focus on trauma recovery, group counselling, domestic violence, intergenerational trauma, and couples counselling.
-She is experienced in working with issues related to grief, depression, post-traumatic stress, self-harm, anxiety, suicidality, and difficulties with life transitions, emotional regulation, and self-esteem.
-Kristie works from a client centred, holistic framework that promotes the inherent strength and dignity of all people.
+She is experienced in working with issues related to grief, depression, post-traumatic stress, self-harm, anxiety, suicidality, difficulties with life transitions, emotional regulation, and self-esteem.
+Kristie works from a client-centred, holistic approach that promotes the inherent strength and dignity of all people.

 Her counselling approaches include cognitive behavioural therapy (CBT), emotionally focused therapy (EFT), acceptance and commitment therapy (ACT), mindfulness, and solution-focused therapy.
 She is also a mental health approved therapist for working with Indigenous populations.

 When not working, Kristie enjoys volunteering as a patient and family advisor for the Regina General Hospital, sitting on the Quality Care Council for the Neonatal Intensive Care Unit (NICU), sessional lecturing for the University of Regina, Faculty of Social Work, and spending time with her family.

 Dave Wiebe, M.Ed, , Canadian Certified Counsellor #6162